M-Anwar-Hussaini/Genius-Academy/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project, kindly drop a start for the [repository](https://github.com/M-Anwar-Hussaini/Genius-Academy);

 <p align="right">(<a href="#readme-top">back to top</a>)</p>